Canon M100 vs M5

 - More modern: Is somewhat more recent (announced 11 months after the M5).

-Advantages of the Canon EOS M5:
+Arguments in favor of the Canon EOS M5:

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.